g4mp3a/geodjango-poc/README.md

 # Start the development server
 uv run manage.py runserver
 ```
-Alternatively, you can use pip as well.
+Alternatively, can use pip as well.
 ```bash
 # Install dependencies using Homebrew
 brew install django spatialite-tools gdal